valfirst/slf4j-test/src/site/markdown/usage.md

-The configuration can be changed in the property file `slf4jtest.properties`, using system properties specified as command line arguments to the JVM, or programatically.
+The configuration can be changed in the property file `slf4jtest.properties`, using system properties specified as command line arguments to the JVM, or programmatically.
 The property file and the system properties are read at start-up time, with system properties overriding the property file.
-Note that changing the values programatically affects all threads.
+Note that changing the values programmatically affects all threads.

 #### Completely Disable the MDC
 The backend does not even have to implement the MDC at all.
 If the log4j2 adapter or logback is used, there is full support for the MDC.
 Using the java.util.logging adapter, there is an MDC, but it cannot be used by log appenders.
-In the slf4j-simple, the MDC implentation is a no-op.
+In the slf4j-simple, the MDC implementation is a no-op.

 It is possible to disable the MDC completely by specifying